|

 Zircon Stone - Brilliant Gemstones![]() Buy Natural Zircon Gemstones

-Zircon is a significant gemstone in the world of jewelry, though it’s not widely recognized by the general public.
-Many people mistakenly confuse zircon gemstone with cubic zirconia, a diamond simulant.
-However, zircon and cubic zirconia are fundamentally different: cubic zirconia is a synthetic material, whereas zircon is a natural mineral with a distinct chemical makeup.
+Zircon is an important gemstone in the world of jewelry, although it is not widely recognized by the general public.
+Many people mistakenly confuse zircon gemstones with cubic zirconia, a diamond simulant.
+However, zircon and cubic zirconia are fundamentally different: cubic zirconia is a synthetic material, while zircon is a natural mineral with its own distinct chemistry.
 We have a large selection of zircon gemstones for sale.
-Zircon is a member of the neosilicate mineral group, which includes minerals that feature both silicon and oxygen in their composition.
-This group encompasses various gemstones such as garnet, peridot, topaz, andalusite, kyanite, tanzanite, as well as the different forms of beryl, tourmaline, and quartz.
-Specifically, zircon is zirconium silicate and serves as the primary source of zirconium, a lustrous white-gray metal similar in appearance to titanium.
-Zircon is important in the gemstone world because of its very high refractive index (1.810 to 2.024), which is somewhat close to that of diamond (2.417 to 2.419).
-Zircon gem combines exceptional brilliance with impressive dispersion (also called 'fire'); the tendency to split white light into the spectral colors.
-Indeed, in the days before diamond simulants like cubic zironia and moissanite, inexpensive white zircon was popular as a substitute for diamond and was often sold under the misleading name "Matura Diamond".
+Zircon belongs to the neosilicate mineral group, which includes minerals composed of silicon and oxygen.
+This group features well-known gemstones such as garnet, peridot, topaz, andalusite, kyanite, tanzanite, as well as various forms of beryl, tourmaline, and quartz.
+Specifically, zircon is zirconium silicate and is the main source of zirconium, a lustrous white-gray metal similar to titanium.
+Zircon stands out in the gem world thanks to its high refractive index (1.810 to 2.024), which is fairly close to that of diamond (2.417 to 2.419).
+This high refractive index, combined with its impressive dispersion (the splitting of white light into spectral colors), gives zircon exceptional brilliance.
+Before modern diamond simulants like cubic zirconia and moissanite, colorless white zircon was used as a diamond alternative and sometimes sold under the misleading name “Matura Diamond.”

-Zircon occurs in a range of interesting colors, of which white is probably the least important.
-The most popular color of zircon in today's market is a light electric blue with pleochroism making it appear greenish in one direction.
-This blue zircon is produced by heat treatment.
-Only some zircon has the appropriate physical structure to cause it to turn blue when heated.
-This is why most blue zircon comes from Cambodia or Burma. ![]() Buy Orange Rose Zircon from Tanzania
+Zircon occurs in a wide range of interesting colors, with white being perhaps the least valued.
+Today’s most popular zircon color is a vivid electric blue, which can appear slightly greenish due to pleochroism.
+This blue zircon is produced through heat treatment, and only some zircon has the right crystal structure to turn blue when heated.
+As a result, most blue zircon on the market comes from Cambodia or Myanmar (Burma). ![]() Buy Orange Rose Zircon from Tanzania